KCFindstr/lIIl/README.md

 ##### Why?

 `nara` is very intuitive to use since we can put the condition before the statement, which is the opposite of `if` in many other languages.
 If we use `if`, you have to skim through the whole statement to find the condition, which is extremely inconvenient.
-Now you only have to read through the whole statement to find `nara`.
+Now you only have to skim through the whole statement to find `nara`.

 #### Looping